DecisionsDev/odm-embedded-jse-exec/simple-loan-validation-res-runner/STEPS.md

 ![Concept of operations](ODM-embedded-jse-exec.jpg "Concept of operations")

-## Step 1 - Generate a ruleapp from your project
+## Step 1 - Generate a ruleapp archive from your decision service project
-### Step 1.1 - From Rule Designer
+### Step 1.1 - From ODM Rule Designer
 In your decision service project generate the ruleapp archive.

-### Step 1.2 - From Decision Center
+### Step 1.2 - From ODM Decision Center
 Alternatively you can generate the ruleapp archive for your decision service project in Decision Center.

-At the end of this step you have obtained a ruleapp archive in your file system
+At the end of this step you have obtained a ruleapp archive downloaded on your file system

 ## Step 2 - Create a Java application to execute the decision service